Fantasy football: Week 6 running back rankings

-Dalvin Cook, David Johnson, Derrick Henry, Le'Veon Bell and Kerryon Johnson round out my top 10 options for Week 6.
+Dalvin Cook, Derrick Henry, Le'Veon Bell, Kerryon Johnson and Leonard Fournette round out my top 10 options for Week 6.

 Buffalo Bills, Chicago Bears, Indianapolis Colts and Oakland Raiders players should be removed from your lineup, as those teams have Week 6 byes.